-The mission and goals of the program or institution can be realized only through a structure that is appropriate and adequate relative to the level of instruction and the length of the instructional terms.
-These standards, therefore, relate to the calendar and the organizational design of the program.
+The mission and goals of the program or institution can be realized only through a curriculum with a structure that is appropriate and adequate relative to the level of instruction and the length of the instructional terms.
+These standards, therefore, relate to the calendar, the organizational structure of the curriculum and validation of implementation of the curricular design based on student pass/fail and progression rates.